 California has substantially modified the standard cash bail system by giving judges more discretion about whether they can release defendants on their own recognizance or with a relatively low bail amount.
 It likely will be many years before that type of decision extends to all 50 states.
 In Texas and most other states, people who have been arrested usually have the option of paying the full cash bail or providing collateral.
-They also may receive assistance from a source like a Saginaw TX Bondsman.
+They also may receive assistance from a source like a else.

 The Point of Bail

 The point of bail is to make sure the defendant shows up for court appearances.
 The person paying bail is informed that the full amount will be returned as long as the defendant does not run away or simply blow off court dates.
-The option provided by bail bonding services is a bit different because the fee is not refunded.
+The option provided by any is a bit different because the fee is not refunded.
 If the defendant is tempted to flee, the knowledge that a bounty hunter will be sent out is a strong deterrent.

 Possible Reform Measures